MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 - Create or identify a Microsoft Dataverse table to use in a multistep form.
 This table must have a currency field type that is used to charge the amount that you wish to collect from the site user.
 More information: [How to create and modify Dataverse tables by using the Data workspace](../configure/data-workspace-tables.md)
 -   Configure a [multistep form](../getting-started/multistep-forms.md) using a Dataverse table with a step to allow users to pay.
 This step displays the payments control once configured in a later step.

-> [!NOTE]
-> This site uses [Stripe Web Elements](https://stripe.com/docs/payments/elements) payment integration approach and data is not stored in Power Pages or Dataverse.
-PCI compliance is a shared responsibility and applies to business as well.
-Please see Stripe's documentation on [validating your PCI Compliance](https://stripe.com/docs/security/guide#validating-pci-compliance).

 ## Step 1: Install the package

 1. In the design studio, choose **Set up**.